-Europeans have been urging Iran to restore its full compliance with the deal, while Iran has been pressuring for some sort of offsets to the sanctions that Trump reimposed.
-Tehran also seeks greater trade particularly with China and the E.U.
+Europeans have been urging Iran to restore full compliance with the deal.
+Iran has been pressuring for offsets to sanctions that Trump reimposed and for broader trade relations, particularly with China and the E.U.

-The meeting, chaired by E.U. officials at the request of Britain, France, Germany and Iran, “was held in order to discuss the need regarding the full and effective implementation of the JCPOA in all its aspects,” the E.U. said in a statement.
+The meeting, chaired by E.U. officials at the request of Britain, France, Germany and the Islamic Republic, “was held in order to discuss the need regarding the full and effective implementation of the JCPOA in all its aspects,” the E.U. said.

 “Participants reaffirmed their continued commitment to preserving the JCPOA,” it said.
 “They recalled that both nuclear commitments and sanctions-lifting are essential parts of the agreement.”